codekilla-blog/Simple-CRUD-application-in-laravel/README.md

 ## Simple CRUD application in laravel

-To run this follow the below steps
+To run this project follow the below steps

 - Clone this repository , change directory to ceated folder